concordion/concordion-website/_includes/discussing.md

 ## Collaborative Specification Approaches

-Including a range of disciplines, including users, business analysts, developers and testers in the discussion is crucial to exploring examples from different angles, and gaining a shared understanding of the feature.
+Involving a range of disciplines, including users, business analysts, developers and testers in the discussion is crucial to exploring examples from different angles, and gaining a shared understanding of the feature.

 ![team discussing a spec]({{ site.baseurl }}/img/discuss-spec.png)